valtido/sentry-docs/src/collections/_documentation/clients/java/migration.md

 `Now (sentry-java)`

-: The core client class is now called `SentryClient` and there is now separate `Sentry` class that you may use to handle initializing Sentry statically and sending events.
+: The core client class is now called `SentryClient` and there is now a separate `Sentry` class that you may use to handle initializing Sentry statically and sending events.

   For example: